Shresht7/wled-cli/README.md

 A command-line interface for [WLED][WLED]!
 Control your WLED lighting directly from the terminal or via scripts.

 > [!WARNING]
-> Work-in-Progress.
-Under Construction.
+> 🚧 Work-in-Progress.
+Under Construction. 🚧

 ## The Plan

-CLI needs to know which IP address to talk to.
+CLI needs to know which IP address to talk to (`--host` flag).
 Will need some sort of configuration file.
 Potentially look into mDNS?

 ### Commands